SoFi student loan refi rates just dropped. Save even more and pay off debt faster. View your rate.

 Emerging markets can be volatile, and they expose investors to a host of risk factors.
 Political, economic, and currency risks can all hamper emerging market investments’ growth.

 Due to the many risks, it’s common for retirement investors to tone down their stock allocation as they approach retirement.
-Reducing exposure to the emerging markets area also makes sense, but it should still be considered for your equity sleeve in retirement.
+Here are some potential downsides to investing in emerging markets.

 Correlations Might Be Changing